Key points

 Wetlands have slowly absorbed carbon dioxide over hundreds of years.
 When they are burnt or destroyed, they release carbon dioxide back into the atmosphere, contributing to further climate change.

-After bushfires, ash and exposed soil can wash into waterways, reducing water quality and killing fish.
+After bushfires, ash and exposed soil can wash into waterways, reducing water quality and harming aquatic plants and animals.

 Adapting to changes in rivers and wetlands in NSW